mehulagg/gitlab/doc/operations/incident_management/alert_integrations.md

 to use this endpoint.

 ## Configuration
-### Generic Integation
+### Generic HTTP Endpoint
-When you enable the generic integration, a unique HTTP endpoint will be created which can receive a payload in JSON format, and will in turn create an incident with the payload in the body of the description.
-You can always [customize the payload](#customizing-the-payload) to your liking.
+Enabling the Generic HTTP Endpoint, creates a unique HTTP endpoint that can receive alert payloads in JSON format.
+You can always

-The entire payload will be posted in the incident discussion as a comment authored by the GitLab Alert Bot.
+[customize the payload](#customizing-the-payload) to your liking.

-You will need to activate the endpoint and obtain credentials for setting up the generic alerts integration:
+You will need to activate the endpoint and obtain credentials to set up this integration:

 1. Sign in to GitLab as a user with maintainer [permissions](../../user/permissions.md) for a project.